ably77/DCOS-Kafka-Performance/AdvancedTuning-cpkafka.md

 dcos marathon app remove 1producer-lower-topic-performancetest
 ```

-As we can see from above, our throughput for a single producer hasnt increased too much, however in order to gain the benefits of horizontal scaling we will also throw multiple producers at the same topic to see how much total throughput we can get out of the Kafka deployment.
+As we can see from above, our throughput for a single producer hasnt increased/decreased too much, however in order to gain the benefits of horizontal scaling we will also throw multiple producers at the same topic to see how much total throughput we can get out of the Kafka deployment.

 ## Running Multiple Producers in Parallel
 In order to attack this throughput problem with multiple producers in parallel, we will run the performance test as a service in DC/OS and scale it  to run multiple producers.
 Note that running multiple producers from the same node is less effective in this situation because our bottleneck may start to come from other places, such as the NIC.
 Keeping the producers on seperate nodes is more ideal for our current testing case as we can then remove the Producer as the throughput bottleneck.